BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 * caching attributes (mostly relevant for device memory)
 * permissions (full access, R/O, X/O).

-**FIXME[Gernot]: The VA be better also aligned to the region's size.**

 A memory region may be mapped into multiple PDs; the mapping addresses for each PD may be different.
 A memory region can also be mapped multiple times into the same PD (for example, with different caching attributes).
-Mappings (of the same or different regions) must not overlap. **FIXME[Chris]: a clarification why VA of multiple mappings must be different would be helpful here.
-An example would also be good.
-A scenario I can think of is [Read-Copy-Update](https://en.wikipedia.org/wiki/Read-copy-update) but unsure if it applies here.
-[Gernot:] Because you can use the same VA only for one thing, not two?**
+Mappings (of the same or different regions) must not overlap.

 A memory region may also be *attached* to a communication channel (see below), irrespective of whether the region is mapped into any PD or not.

-Such an attachment supports transmission of data structures with memory pointers.
-**FIXME[Gernot]: I would assume this only works if the region is also mapped to both PDs and it's mapped at the same address in those PDs.
-However, I don't understand what it means for the region to be attached to a channel in this case.**
+When a memory region is attached to a communication channel it provides a mechanism for communication channels to refer to data structures within the region in a safe manner.

 ## Communication Channels {#cc}